rytilahti/python-miio/docs/legacy_token_extraction.rst

 =========================

 If a device is rooted via `dustcloud <https://github.com/dgiese/dustcloud>`_ (e.g. for running the cloud-free control webinterface `Valetudo <https://valetudo.cloud/>`_), the token can be extracted by connecting to the device via SSH and reading the file: :code:`printf $(cat /mnt/data/miio/device.token) | xxd -p`

-See also `"How can I get the token from the robots FileSystem?" in the FAQ for Valetudo <https://valetudo.cloud/pages/faq.html#how-can-i-get-the-token-from-the-robots-filesystem>`_.